proycon/flat/README.rst

 * The FLAT server
 * The user-interface

-At the far back-end is the FoLiA Document Server, which loads the requested FoLiA documents, and passes these as JSON and HTML to the middle layer, the FLAT server, this layer in turn passes edits formulated in FoLiA Query Language to the Document Server.
-The user-interface is a modern web-application interacting with the FLAT server and translates interface actions to FoLiA Query Language.
+At the far back-end is the FoLiA Document Server, which loads the requested FoLiA documents, and passes these as JSON and HTML to the middle layer, the FLAT server, this layer in turn passes edits formulated in FoLiA Query Language (FQL) to the Document Server.
+The user-interface is a modern web-application interacting with the FLAT server and translates interface actions to FQL.

-The FoLiA Document Server is written in Python with CherryPy and acts as a RESTful webservice.
-The FLAT server is written in Python using the Django framework.
-The user interface is written using javascript with jquery.
+FLAT distinguishes several **modes**, between which the user can switch to get another take of a document with different editing abilities.
+There are currently two modes available, and a third one under construction:

+* Viewer - Views a documents and its annotations, no editing abilities
+* Editor - Main editing environment for linguistic annotation
+* Structure Editor - Editing environment for document structure *(rudimentary version, not done)*

+In the viewer and editor mode, users may set an **annotation focus**, i.e. an annotation type that they want to visualise or edit.
+All instances of that annotation type will be coloured in the interface and offer a *global* overview.
+Moreover, the editor dialog will automatically present fields for editing that type whenever a structure element (usually a word/token) is clicked.

+Whereas the annotation focus is primary, users may select what other annotation types they want to view *locally*,  i.e. in the annotation viewer that pops up whenever the user hovers over a structural element.
+Similarly, users may select what annotation types they want to see in editor, allowing the editing of multiple annotation types at once rather than just the annotation focus.

+FoLiA distinguishes itself from some other annotation formats by explicitly providing support for corrections (on annotations, including text) and alternative annotations.
+In FLAT these are called *edit forms*, as they are differnt forms of editing, the user can select which form he wants to use when performing an annotation.

+The site administrator can configure in great detail what options the user has available and what defaults are selected (for annotation focus for instance), as a full unconstrained environment (which is the default) may quickly be daunting and confusing to the end-user.
+Different tasks ask for different configurations, so multiple configurations per site are possible; the user chooses the desired configuration, often tied to a particular annotation project, upon login.

 ============================================
 Installation